ktmeaton/obsidian-public/academic/Plague Phylodynamics and Phylogeography Paper.md

 While powerful in potential, this recent avalanche of data comes with new challenges inherent to Big Data, with curation of the geospatial metadata proving to be a substantial obstacle.

+> How does this paper differ from [[Demeure 2019 Yersinia Pestis Plague\|[@demeure2019YersiniaPestisPlague]]]?
+This paper extends the discussion on the population structure of *Y. pestis*, exploring the epidemiological significance using a larger dataset, and offering critique.

 ---